cs-gy6903/2022-fall/project/README.md

 should be an additional empty line (hence one more `\r\n`) to indicate transition to HTTP body section.

-For example here is a valid HTTP request:
+For example here is a valid HTTP request (omitting line delimiter):

 ```
 GET / HTTP/1.0
 Host: google.com
 ```

-Or represented as Python bytes object:
+Or including line delimiters as Python bytes object:

 ```python
 b'GET / HTTP/1.0\r\nHost: google.com\r\n\r\n'